Large-scale Maps of the Cosmic Infrared Background from Planck: Data and Preprocessing

 \begin{enumerate} \item We merge the individual smaller cubes (each containing data for one HEALPix pixel at Nside 4) into one large HDF5 table. \item The Magellanic System, especially the Magellanic Stream, is a major contaminant due to its low dust content despite high \ion{H}{i} column densities.
 We follow the procedure detailed in A.2 of \citet{planck2014_xxx} to mask this emission in the 3D cube.
 We use the Milky Way model described in \citet{kalberla2008} and mask all emission with model brightness temperatures less than 60\;mK and Magellanic coordinates $240^{\circ} < \lambda < 30^{\circ}$ and $|\beta| < 10^{\circ}$.

 \item Instead of working with the full spectral resolution of the HI4PI Survey, we bin the data along the spectral axis.
-We choose a non-uniform binning to capture the highly complex emission close to $v_{\rm LSR} = 0$ while using large bins at the higher velocities that contain little emission.
-This binning scheme is illustrated in Fig.~\ref{fig:example_spectra}.
-We also exclude emission with $|v_{\rm LSR}| > 90\,\rm km/s$ because of its very low dust-to-gas ratio \citep{lenz2016, planck2011_xxiv}
+We choose a non-uniform binning to capture the highly complex emission close to the velocity of the local standard-of-rest $v_{\rm LSR} = 0$ while using large bins at the higher velocities that contain little emission.
+This binning scheme is illustrated in Figure \ref{fig:example_spectra}.
+We also exclude emission with $|v_{\rm LSR}| > 90\,\rm km/s$ because of its very low dust-to-gas ratio \citep{planck2011_xxiv, lenz2016}.
+This binning scheme is applied to the full sky, and does not differ from sightline to sightline.

 \end{enumerate}